-In 2016, the Defense Federal Acquisition Regulation Supplement (DFARS) was updated, which is really where the history of CMMC begins.
+The Defense Federal Acquisition Regulation Supplement (DFARS) was first updated in 2016, which set the groundwork for CMMC.
 The update required all DoD contractors and their sub-contractors to self-assess against meeting the cybersecurity requirements of NIST SP 800-171 Protecting Controlled Unclassified Information in Nonfederal Systems and Organizations.
-In 2019, DFARS was updated again.
-This update included the requirement for the Cybersecurity Maturity Model Certification supported by a tri-annual independent assessment.
-Department of Defense (DoD) contractors and their sub-contractors handling controlled unclassified information (CUI) were given five years to implement these changes
+The DFARS update in 2019 added the requirement for the Cybersecurity Maturity Model Certification supported by a tri-annual independent assessment.
+Department of War (DoW) contractors and their sub-contractors handling controlled unclassified information (CUI) were given five years to implement these changes.

-Also in 2019, the CMMC-Accreditation Body (CyberAB) was established as a joint venture between Carnegie Mellon University, The Johns Hopkins University Applied, Physics Laboratory LLC, and Futures, Inc. The Cybersecurity Maturity Model Certification Accreditation Body oversees the program under a no cost contract.
-The program is currently overseen by the DOD CIO office.
-CMMC-AB released the first draft of CMMC 1.0 in that same year on the credentials required for independent assessors and how to conduct the assessments for DoD contractors.
+The CMMC-Accreditation Body (CyberAB) was established as a joint venture between Carnegie Mellon University, The Johns Hopkins University Applied, Physics Laboratory LLC, and Futures, Inc in 2019.
+The Cybersecurity Maturity Model Certification Accreditation Body oversees the program under a no cost contract.
+The program is currently overseen by the DOW CIO office.
+CMMC-AB released the first draft of CMMC 1.0 in 2019 on the credentials required for independent assessors and how to conduct the assessments for DoW contractors.

-In November 2021, the DoD paused CMMC 1.0 based on public comments.
-It began the process of evaluating and and updating the DFARS rules for the independent assessments with the release of CMMC 2.0.
-CMMC 2.0 covered several critical changes, including the removal of the CMMC maturity processes, alignment to the NIST SP 800-171 security controls for the body of the assessment, and the reduction of CMMC levels from five to three.
-Lastly, the governing body was renamed Cyber-AB to reduce confusion between the CMMC requirements of the DoD and the Cyber-AB’s role as certifying organizations and auditors to conduct CMMC assessments.
+The DoW paused CMMC 1.0 in 2021.
+It began the process of evaluating and updating the DFARS rules for the independent assessments with the release of CMMC 2.0.
+This covered several critical changes, including the removal of the CMMC maturity processes, alignment to the NIST SP 800-171 security controls for the body of the assessment, and the reduction of CMMC levels from five to three.
+Lastly, the governing body was renamed Cyber-AB to reduce confusion between the CMMC requirements of the DoW and the Cyber-AB’s role as certifying organizations and auditors to conduct CMMC assessments.

 If you are not sure you needed to read this far, check out our post on who needs CMMC.
 It offers a guide so you can tell if you need to comply or not.
 If you have any questions let us know!